-This is part 2 in a series of three guides to the LA region.
+I’ve stayed in Santa Monica twice now, and so I’ve updated this post accordingly (most recently September 2019).
+This post is actually a part 2 in a series of three guides to the LA region.
 I’ve broken it up this way because each area is best done as a 4-6 day stint.
 Any less in an area and you get FOMO.
 Try to venture further afield than the one area and you get the LA Road Ragings.

 A few things to note:

 - I travel to hike and eat, the best way to see a city, me thinks.
 So this guide really provides a rundown for a mini-break to this effect.
 Los Angeles is possibly one of the best cities I’ve come across for hiking and eating and having a wellness mini-break.
-Santa Monica and Venice are probably the best hub from which to do so.
+Oddly, given it’s rep as a heaving, smoggy city.
+Santa Monica and Venice are probably the best hub from which to do this.

 - One of my passion projects is to encourage people to hike and to engage with nature and regional parts of the world.
 From time to time I accept partial support to do this from tourist bodies to cover the costs of writing these blog posts.
 In this case Visit California reached out and connected me with information I required and sponsored the accomodation and meals I’d selected.
 You can check out my policy on advertising and sponsored posts at your leisure.

-- Check out more images for this hike on Instagram via #sarahwilsonhikes.
+- Check out more images for this hike on Instagram via #sarahwilsonhikes as well as my “hiking” and “santamonica” Highlights in stories.

-- Also check out My Hiking and Wellness Guide to West Hollywood and My Hiking and Wellness Guide to Joshua Tree and Palm Springs, California (to come).
+- Also check out My Hiking and Wellness Guide to West Hollywood and My Hiking and Wellness Guide to Joshua Tree and Palm Springs, California.

 - You can see my other international hiking, eating, wellness, slow food guides here.